City of Glasgow College

 The City of Glasgow College is a further and higher education college in the city of Glasgow.
 It was founded in 2010 when the Central College, Glasgow Metropolitan College, and the Glasgow College of Nautical Studies merged.
 It is the largest college and technical institution in Scotland.

-Located in Scotland's largest city, Glasgow, the college has two campuses; Riverside Campus situated on the River Clyde and City Campus located in the city centre.
+Located in Scotland's largest city, Glasgow, the college has two campuses: the Riverside Campus situated on the River Clyde and the City Campus located in the city centre.
 The City Campus was opened in 2016 and Riverside Campus was opened in 1969 as the Glasgow College of Nautical Studies and underwent an extensive refurbishment, opening in 2015.
 Both developments were contracted by Sir Robert McAlpine with architects Michael Laird and Reiach & Hall.
 Both campuses were shortlisted for the RIBA Stirling Prize.

 History

 The City of Glasgow College was originally founded as the Stow College of Hairdressing by the Glasgow Corporation in 1956.
 The college was initially located on John Street, but later moved to Cathedral Street in 1963 and was renamed the Central College of Commerce and Distribution.
 In the 1960s, the city corporation commissioned a new home for the College of Building on North Hanover Street.
 The college originally was located in its present site since 1927, but it taught courses in trade and skills.
 The new building took four years to build and was one of the first commercial high-rise buildings in Glasgow.
 The building was opened in 1964 by UK Prime Minister Harold Wilson.
 On the south bank of the River Clyde, construction was underway in 1967 for the Glasgow College of Nautical Studies.
-It was opened on 4 October 1969 by the Earl of Mountbatten.
+It was opened on 4 October 1969 by Earl Mountbatten of Burma.

 In 1972, the College of Building and the College of Printing merged to create Glasgow College of Building and Printing.
 In the same year, the Central College of Commerce and Distribution reduced its name to the Central College of Commerce.
 Through the 1970s, the Glasgow College of Nautical Studies began courses other than marine subjects.
 A General Studies Department was added and the Power Plant Practice Department of Springburn College of Engineering was transferred in 1973.
 The Glasgow Corporation founded the Glasgow College of Food Technology opened in 1973.
 It was one of the last city centres colleges to be built by the corporation.
 The new college saw a rapid growth of Scotland's tourism industry began to take off and the college produced some highly trained chefs, who worked in west end restaurants in Glasgow's Merchant City.

 In 1985, the Secretary of State for Scotland announced the centralisation of nautical education in Scotland at Glasgow College of Nautical Studies.